-Louisiana passes law banning abortions after heartbeat is detected
+Louisiana passes a law banning abortions after a heartbeat is detected

 Koinonia News posted a few days ago that the “Abortion Wars,” are raging, especially in light of Justice Clarence Thomas’ equating the modern pro-abortion agenda to “eugenics.”

 Now, Louisiana has become the fifth state to pass a “heartbeat law,” after Georgia, Kentucky, Ohio, and Mississippi.

 The US Supreme Court earlier this year narrowly blocked new abortion restrictions in Louisiana, which would have required doctors who provide abortion services to be certified to practice at a nearby hospital – which critics say would have limited the right to abortion and would cause two of the state’s abortion clinics to close.
 Meanwhile, Alabama has passed an outright ban on the procedure in nearly all cases.
 None of these laws are yet to take effect, however.

 Louisiana’s Democratic governor has signed a highly restrictive new abortion law that bans the procedure after a fetal heartbeat is detected.